incurs/tts_kel3/README.md

-# Body Mass Index App SoFit By C23-PS233 Capstone Project Bangkit 2023 #
+# Text to Speech App #

 # About
-Application for the health of your body and provide recommendations based on your BMI.
+Text to Speech

 ## Requirements

-To run the Kotlin APK, you need:
+To run the JAVA APK, you need:

 - An Android device or emulator running Android OS.
-- Kotlin SDK and build tools installed on your development environment.
+- JAVA SDK and build tools installed on your development environment.
 - Android Studio or another compatible IDE.

 ## Setup and Installation